kwon-young/Research-Master/stage/bibliography/bibliography.md

 Used initially on OMR for orchestral scores, then on various forms, especially on old military forms.

+# Symbol segmentation and classification

-# Symbol classification with prior segmentation
+## Symbol classification with prior segmentation

 There techniques are used after the step of segmentation.
 Comparative study in [@rebelo_optical_2009].